 For 20 years, Connie had been a stay-at-home mom to seven children.
 She had gone back to school to become a nurse when the youngest of the children — now 26 and 20 plus the 22-year-old quintuplets — were in high school.

 She enjoyed serving people as a nurse, but, Connie said, “My heart longed to be at home.”

 Buying a bed and breakfast was the perfect solution.
 She looked in Maine and down south, but “Michigan was the target.
 I absolutely love this state.”

-Connie met Sandy Werner at a Michigan Bed and Breakfast Association (MBBA) workshop for aspiring innkeepers.
+Connie met Sandy Werner at an MBBA workshop for aspiring innkeepers.
 Education on innkeeping topics is a key mission of MBBA.